Harsh-Singh-In/QR-Code-Generator/README.md

 # QR-Code-Generator

 # QR (Quick Response) codes are capable of storing lots of data, and users can easily access the information by scanning the QR code.
 # In this QR Code Generator app, users can enter a text or URL to generate a QR code for it.
-It is a QR code generator app, not a QR code scanner.
+# Note :  It is a QR code generator app, not a QR code scanner.

 # Technologies used :